AdrS/cpp-debugging/README.md

 139
 ```

-Run an example in a debugger
+Run an example in a debugger to see more details.

 ```
 $ gdb -q --ex=run --args ./cursed_binary dereference-null-pointer